 In a mad rush, we began planning a second wedding in hopes of getting invites out & allow enough time for people to reschedule their travel plans.
 Without ever visiting the island, we decided on Aruba through word of mouth.
-We literally booked the venue and the villa without ever once visiting.
+We literally booked the venue without ever once visiting.
 It was a little nerve wracking but we were so excited to get married it didn’t matter to us.
-We also liked that there were so many resort options ranging in price.
-That was important to us because our guests were important to us.
 We booked a trip and went down to Aruba to plan our wedding and were completely blown away and so happy with our decision.
 The island and the people of Aruba are so beautiful and kind.
 The vibe was great and we were once again excited for our wedding.

 Tell us about your venue

 We decided on the Hyatt Regency because they had non-beach wedding ceremony options.
 I wanted to wear heels and didn’t want the older guests removing and putting back on their shoes (minor but important to me).
-They also didn’t require us to stay at the hotel, and they didn’t require us to do a room block (which a lot of hotels did and was problematic when planning because so many of our guests were staying with us)!
 Another great thing about the venue is that they worked closely with a vendor that offered a unique “lounge” style setup for the cocktail hour.
 All white lush furniture, carpets, tables, cigars and string lights for our guests to hang out and watch the sunset over the beach!
 I loved this!

 Before even picking a destination we made a very small lists of MUST HAVES.
 When I contacted all the venues, and researched different islands, it made it very easy to narrow our list.
-For example, we wanted a villa we could rent for the week to treat our guests; non-beach ceremony options; non-buffet options; cheaper resort option; a no minimum room-block requirement; safe traveling and commuting for guests going to and from the hotels; etc. Contacting and researching can be overwhelming so creating a list of must-haves really helps.
+Contacting and researching can be overwhelming so creating a list of must-haves really helps.

 How many people attended your destination wedding?